Ziff Davis: Technology magazines and web properties

 Ziff Davis first started technology-themed publications during 1954, with Popular Electronics and, more briefly, Electronics World.
 This resulted more or less directly in its interest in home-computer magazines.
 From that time, Ziff Davis became a major publisher of computer and Internet-related publishing.
 It acquired PC Magazine in 1982, and the trade journal MacWEEK in 1988.
-In 1989, the company initiated the ZDNet site.
-In 1991 ZDNet on CompuServe and on the early Internet were augmented by the purchase of Public Brand Software, the main shareware disk provider.
+In 1991, the company initiated ZiffNet, a subscription service that offered computing information to users of CompuServe.
+This grew into the news website ZDNet, launched in late 1994.
 In 1995 it initiated the magazine Yahoo!
 Internet Life, initially as ZD Internet Life.
 The magazine was meant to accompany and complement the site Yahoo!.

+On August 20, 1994, Ziff-Davis entered the television industry with the premiere of The Personal Computing Show, a program that aired on Saturday mornings on CNBC, America's Talking and the Jones Computing Network.
+The Personal Computing Show, co-hosted by Jim Louderback and Gina Smith, targeted a growing demographic of personal computer owners and demonstrated how to purchase, install, maintain and repair personal computers and peripheral devices such as printers.
+Shortly after The Personal Computing Show's premiere, Ziff-Davis revealed plans to produce a second show in October 1994 named PC Update, a half-hour Sunday morning news program hosted by Leo Laporte and focusing on the computer industry.
+According to Ziff-Davis spokesman Gregory Jarboe, The Personal Computing Show was unsuccessful due to its relegation to odd channels and timeslots.

-Owner William Bernard Ziff Jr. had wanted to give the business to his sons—Daniel, Dirk and Robert—but they didn't want the responsibility.
-In 1994, he announced the sale of the publishing group to Forstmann Little & Company for US$1.4 billion.
-It was then sold to SoftBank a year later.
+Owner William Bernard Ziff Jr. had wanted to give the business to his sons—Daniel, Dirk and Robert—but they did not want the responsibility.
+In October 1994, he announced the sale of the publishing group to Forstmann Little & Company for US$1.4 billion.
+A small Foster City-based television operation named "ZD-TV" was listed as a company asset.
+Ziff-Davis was then sold to SoftBank a year later.

-In 1998, Ziff Davis started the ZDTV channel, a technology-themed television network.

-From 1999 through 2000, as part of an effort to restructure Ziff-Davis Inc, SoftBank would sell ZDTV to Paul Allen's Vulcan Inc. which would later be renamed to TechTV, and spin off ZD and ZDNet.